jasongrimes/fretboardfoundation/_pages/index.md

 ## A novel approach to learning guitar

 The Fretboard Foundation method is the fastest way to learn the most fun and fulfilling kinds of guitar playing: improvisation, soloing, jamming with others, chord melody, and playing by ear.

 It’s also the most thorough way to master Western tonal harmony on the fretboard.

+## Why this method?

+I'm Jason Grimes.
+I created the Fretboard Foundation method because after decades of study, I was never happy with the traditional method of guitar teaching.

+And I could never find a straightforward explanation of the core knowledge that was obviously possessed by those I considered masters of the art.
+They would share bits and pieces of wisdom, but it had yet to be analyzed and distilled into an accessible method.

+So eventually I assembled it myself.

 ## What’s different about Fretboard Foundation?